Website Terms and Conditions

 You may use information on this site for your own personal reference only.
 You may reproduce this information in hard copy solely for your personal use.
 The information may not otherwise be reproduced, stored, distributed, or transmitted to any other person or incorporated in any way into another document or other material unless you first get our written permission.

-To maintain the security of its systems, protect its staff and detect fraud and other crimes, the RBS Group (of which Coutts is a part) reserves the right to monitor all internet communications, including web and e-mail traffic, into and out of its domains.
+To maintain the security of its systems, protect its staff and detect fraud and other crimes, the NatWest Group (of which Coutts is a part) reserves the right to monitor all internet communications, including web and e-mail traffic, into and out of its domains.
 Such monitoring includes, but is not limited to, checks for viruses and other malignant code, criminal activity and use or content which breaches the Group’s internal policies.
-The RBS Group also reserves the right not to deliver any communication that breaches its internal policies.
+The NatWest Group also reserves the right not to deliver any communication that breaches its internal policies.

 We may monitor, record, store and use any telephone, email or other communication with you (in order to check any instructions given to us, for training purposes, for crime prevention and to improve the quality of our customer service).